mmistakes/made-mistakes-jekyll/_posts/mastering-paper/2014-04-21-drawing-faces.md

 	<a href="{{ site.url }}/images/paper-53-face-contour-hatching-direction-lg.jpg">
 		<img src="{{ site.url }}/images/paper-53-face-contour-hatching-direction.jpg" alt="pencil stroke direction">
 	</a>
-	<figcaption>The red arrows indicate the pencil stroke directions I used to round the skin.</figcaption>
+	<figcaption>The red arrows indicate the pencil stroke directions I used to round the skin&rsquo;s shape.</figcaption>
 </figure>

 I've said this before in my [Back to Basics guide]({{ site.url }}{% post_url /mastering-paper/2014-02-09-basics %}), but it's worth repeating.
 Be mindful of the direction of the strokes you are making when hatching to enhance the form.
 Observe how the skin bends and curves, and make pencil strokes that follow those same paths.

-Don't feel the need to *shade* all surfaces.
+Don't feel the need to *shade* all surfaces!
 Focus your attention on the darkest values and build up those gradations first.
 Keep in mind that we will be covering these pencil strokes with watercolor so don't go too dark.
 I suggest making your tones about 50% lighter than how they appear --- you can always darken things up later.

 <i class="fa fa-star"></i> **ProTip:** A Pogo Connect makes shading and using the pencil tool way easier.
 By varying the amount of pressure applied to the tip, you can make a darker line in a way that mimics a real pencil.
 {: .notice}